YuriCodes/yuricodes/README.md

 ---

-I'm a self-taught developer who loves to learn, currently going from a law background into the tech field with knowledge in the tecnologies listed in the toolbox below.
+I'm a self-taught full-stack developer with focus on front-end who loves to learn, currently going from a law background into the tech field with knowledge in the tecnologies listed in the toolbox below.

 Passionate about design, problem solving and web development.

-Looking forward to reach and help 🐣newbies🐣 by sharing my #100DaysOfCode journey on [Twitter](https://twitter.com/yuricodesbot) and writing regular web development and technologies content on Hashnode, [my blog](https://yuricodesbot.hashnode.dev/)!
+Looking forward to reach and help 🐣newbies🐣 by sharing my journey on [Twitter](https://twitter.com/yuricodesbot) and writing regular web development and technologies content on Hashnode, [my blog](https://yuricodesbot.hashnode.dev/)!

 ---